IMMJ-MA Code of Ethics

-Quotes must never be altered other than to delete a redundant word or clause, and then only if the deletion does not alter the meaning of the quote in any way.
+Quotes must never be altered other than to delete a redundant word or clause, and then only if the deletion does not change the meaning of the quote in any way.
 Selective use of quotes can be unbalanced.
-Be sure that the quotes you use are representative of what the speaker is saying..
-Accuracy means that choices of quotes, images and stories must reflect reality.
-It can be tempting for journalists to cherry pick in order to “hype up” or sensationalise material, skewing the reality of the situation or misleading the reader or viewer into assumptions and impressions that are wrong and potentially harmful.
-Equally be careful with your own language A “flood” of immigrants, for example, may in reality, be a relatively small number of people just as a “surge” in a stock price may be a quite modest rise.
+Be sure that the quotes you use are representative of what the speaker is saying.
+Accuracy means that choices of quotes, images, and stories must reflect reality.
+It can be tempting for journalists to “cherry pick” in order to exaggerate or sensationalize material, skewing the reality of the situation or misleading the reader or viewer into assumptions and impressions that are wrong and potentially harmful.
+Equally be careful with your own language A “flood” of immigrants, for example, may, in reality, be a relatively small number of people just as a “surge” in a stock price may be a quite modest rise.
 Stop and think about the words you use.

-Accuracy means proper attribution to the source of material that is not yours, whether in a story, a photograph or moving images.
-It is essential for transparency that material you did not gather yourself is clearly attributed in stories to the source.
-Failure to do so is plagiarism.
+Accuracy means proper attribution to the source of material that is not yours, whether it’s in a text or audio story, a photograph or video.
+It is essential for transparency that any material you did not gather yourself is clearly attributed within stories to the source.
+Attribution differs to citation in an academic paper.
+You do not write a bibliography at the end.
+However, you may use quotation marks and/or hyperlink to the original source.
+Failure to attribute so is plagiarism.
 Plagiarism may lead to a module fail or students being ejected from the IMMJ-MA programme entirely.
-Do you want to lift a quote from a blog, news report, academic report, another newspaper report — ATTRIBUTE it, better still hyperlink to it too.
-(Better still contact the person who’s quote you want to use, and verify it directly — they may even give you an original and better quote).
+If you want to use a quote from a blog, news report, academic report, or another newspaper report — ATTRIBUTE IT, better still hyperlink to it too.
+(Even better still contact the person who’s quote you want to use, and verify it directly — they may even give you an original and better quote).

 Graphic images and obscenities

-As journalists, we have an obligation to convey the reality of what we report accurately, yet a duty to be aware that such material can cause distress and damage the dignity of the individuals concerned.
-Journalists do not sanitise violence or euphemise sex.
+As journalists, we have an obligation to convey the reality of what we report accurately, we also have a duty to be aware that such material can cause distress or damage the dignity of the individuals concerned.
+Journalists do not sanitize violence.
 However, graphic images or obscene language should not be published gratuitously or with an intention to titillate or to shock.
-There must be a valid news reason for running such material and it will usually require a decision by the course leader.
+There must be a valid news reason for running such material and it will usually require a decision by the module tutor and/or course leader.